 While eclecticism continued to flourish in suburbia as late as the 1930s, it did eventually die.
 What changed in midcentury America that made the historical tradition totally irrelevant to the society that had nurtured it for one hundred years?
 To focus this issue.
 I have chosen a house by an architect who had worked with Albert Kahn, a man who was artistically and in temperament more European than American, Wallace Frost.
 A Birmingham, Michigan architect, in 1957 he designed a home for Mr. and Mrs. Howard Sober of Lansing.
 Ten years later, the Sobers donated the house to the State of Michigan for use as the governor's residence.
-(The furnishings were purchased by the State as part of the agreement to keep the property far as to use stones from demolished whole of American society.
+(The furnishings were purchased by the State as part of the agreement to keep the property intact.)

+The Letha and Howard Sober house reflects its era in a variety of ways.
+The 1950s was a period of economic growth that the United States had not enjoyed since the 1920s.
+The disaster of the Great Depression affected the architectural profession as adversely as it did the whole of American society.
 The Historic American Buildings Survey begun in 1933 under the auspices of the WPA, hired architects and engineers to make measured drawings of notable buildings, many of which would fall to the wrecker in the fifties as urban renewal and rising land costs combined with the exodus to the suburbs made whole neighborhoods obsolete.
 The 1940s found the architectural profession involved in the war effort; many served in the military.
 Others like Wallace Frost, worked for civilian contractors building military installations.
 By the next decade, there was an enormous building boom in both commercial and residential construction.
 Families who had become wealthy and ambitious to express their own values and lifestyles in new houses, hastened to find the right architect.
 The houses that they built are monuments to the prosperity of midcentury America.